danieledapo/danieledapo.github.io/content/post/functional-turing-machine.md

 Rust implementation.

-On the other hand, if you're interested in pure algorithm complexity, then the functional Turing machine is, theorically speaking, always O(1) while the naive Turing machine one is O(1) amortized.
+On the other hand, if you're interested in pure algorithm complexity, then the functional Turing machine is, theoretically speaking, always O(1) while the naive Turing machine one is O(1) amortized.

 ### Links